firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * tree   : It displays the hierarchical structure of directories and files in a tree-like format.
  * vi     :  File editor
  * uname -a: All details about ur linux kernel
+ * wc     : counts the nbr of lines ,words and bytes in a file
  * whatis : tells you what a command does

  Text-Fu :
+ ^      : Specifies beginng of a line
+ $      : Specifies the end of a line
+[]      : Specifies a character (Ex grep j[a-n][h]n f2 : taatik john)
  >      :  $ echo Hello World  peanuts.txt
  >>     :  $ echo Hello World >> peanuts.txt
  <  >   :  $ cat < peanuts.txt > banana.txt     $ ls < peanuts.txt > banana.txt